 There's been some talk of diminishing returns for years in regards to how advanced games can be.
 The more advanced technology gets in regards to game visuals, the less we'll be aware of any noticeable differences.
 There comes a time when, visually, these "improvements" are imperceptible from what came before — or, at the very least, not stark enough to matter.
 Looking at a side-by-side of Spider-Man: Miles Morales on PS4 Pro and PS5, you can see the differences, though I'm not sure they're so stark that it warrants an entirely new console.
 The game running on PS4 Pro still looks damn good.

 However, I did find impressive graphics in Godfall, a new looter slasher from Counterplay Games.
 This is the technical showcase I was hoping for in terms of graphics.
 Its hardware-accelerated ray tracing is in full effect, illuminating the environments in a jaw-dropping way.
-If this is what the PS5 can pull off at launch, I'm extremely excited for the likes of Horizon Forbidden West and the God of War sequel.
+Considering this is what the PS5 pulled off at launch, I'm extremely excited for the likes of Horizon Forbidden West and the God of War sequel.

 With PS5 backward compatibility, you can play almost every PS4 game you own.
 The system in place isn't as good as Microsoft's solution for backward compatibility, but I'm satisfied with how it runs.
 I tested out Assassin's Creed Odyssey, The Outer Worlds, and Control, to name just a few games, and they all ran spectacularly.

-On launch day, the PS5 will release with exclusives like Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls, Godfall, and Sackboy: A Big Adventure.
+On launch day, the PS5 released with exclusives like Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls, Godfall, and Sackboy: A Big Adventure.
 Compared to the list of Xbox exclusives at launch, which lost Halo: Infinite, it's a strong list, if a little sparse.

 PS5 review: DualSense controller